richardmleggett/MARTi/docs/source/installationbyhand.rst

    More details on what this file contains is provided in :ref:`cmdline`.

-#.
-You can then check the MARTi Engine is installed by typing:
+You can check the MARTi Engine is installed by typing:

    ``marti -h``